 The result is that those few companies who make a concerted effort to mobilize their data report anemic results.

 As you consider where you can apply data to move the needle, here are several real-world examples of how mid-market companies have successfully done just that.

 The following Power BI examples demonstrate how several companies have been able to harness their business information.
 Each of the companies represented in these case studies are mid-market, following a buy-and-build model.

 By centering on business outcomes first (and technical requirements second), they turned their data into a high-value asset that drives performance.

 Power BI Example #1: Healthcare Company With Multiple Regional Clinics

-Several issues hindered growth and profitability for this organization:
+Several issues hindered growth and profitability for this healthcare organization:

 - Revenue consistently fell short of expectations across the organization, with no clear insight into root causes or areas of needed improvement.

 - Information was decentralized and mostly distributed via spreadsheets, resulting in inefficient manual effort, high risk of error, inconsistent action plans by management, and low adoption.